 In the last 12 months, we collected the following categories of personal information:

 We may use or disclose the personal information we collect for one or more of the following purposes:

 We may disclose your personal information to a service provider or third party for a business or commercial purpose.
-When we disclose personal information for a business or commercial purpose, we enter a contract that describes the purpose and requires the service provider to both keep that personal information confidential and not use it for any purpose except performing the contract or as otherwise permitted under the CCPA.
+When we disclose personal information to a service provider, we enter a contract that describes the purpose and requires the service provider to both keep that personal information confidential and not use it for any purpose except performing the contract or as otherwise permitted under the CCPA.
 Examples of who we share with include:

 We do not sell your personal information.
 We do not sell the Personal Information of minors under 16 years of age without affirmative authorization.